rsnapshot/rsnapshot/utils/rsnapshotdb/README.txt

 For latest documentation type:

-$perldoc rsnapshotDB.pl
+$ perldoc rsnapshotDB.pl
 or
-$perldoc rsnapshotDB
+$ perldoc rsnapshotDB
 or
-$perldoc /path/to/rsnapshotDB.pl
+$ perldoc /path/to/rsnapshotDB.pl

 Trouble Shooting: